Stability of weighted minimal hypersurfaces under a lower $1$-weighted Ricci curvature bound: Non-existence and smooth compactness

-Then $\mathcal{S}_{\Lambda,I}$ is compact in the smooth topology. \end{thm} \begin{proof} By Theorem \ref{thm:WY_fundamental}, $M$ has finite fundamental group.
+Then $\mathcal{S}_{\Lambda,I}$ is compact in the smooth topology. \end{prop} \begin{proof} By Proposition \ref{prop:BM}, the universal cover of $M$ is compact; in particular, $M$ has finite fundamental group (see also Remark \ref{rem:closed}).
 By passing to the universal cover, we may assume that $M$ is simply connected.
-Notice that each hypersurface in $\mathcal{S}_{\Lambda,I}$ is properly embedded and two-sided (see \cite[Propositions 3 and 8]{CMZ2}).
-By virtue of \cite[Proposition 3.3]{BSW}, every sequence $\{\Sigma_i\}_i$ in $\mathcal{S}_{\Lambda,I}$ has a convergent subsequence to a smooth complete properly embedded $f$-minimal hypersurface $\Sigma$ such that the convergence is smooth (possibly with finite multiplicity) away from a locally finite collection of points in the limit $\Sigma$.
-Note that $\Sigma$ is also non-trivial by Proposition \ref{prop:intersection}.
+Notice that each hypersurface in $\mathcal{S}_{\Lambda,I}$ is two-sided (cf. \cite[Proposition 8]{CMZ2}).
+With the help of \cite[Proposition 3.3]{BSW}, every sequence $\{\Sigma_i\}_i$ in $\mathcal{S}_{\Lambda,I}$ has a convergent subsequence to a smooth closed embedded $f$-minimal hypersurface $\Sigma$ such that the convergence is smooth (possibly with finite multiplicity) away from a locally finite collection of points in the limit $\Sigma$.
 To show that the convergence is smooth everywhere, it suffices to verify that the multiplicity of the convergence is equal to one in view of the Allard regularity theorem.
 If it is greater than one, then $\Sigma$ is stable according to the argument of the proof of \cite[Theorem 1.3]{BSW} (cf. \cite[Proposition 3.2]{CM1}, \cite[Proposition 11]{CMZ2}).
 This contradicts with Proposition \ref{prop:non-existence}, and hence the convergence is smooth everywhere.
 Also, by the same argument in \cite[Theorem 1.3]{BSW}, we have $\Ind_f(\Sigma) \leq I$.
 Thus, we complete the proof. \end{proof}